daveio/.baseline/rules.md

 Always check the `context7` MCP tool.
 It often has useful information.

+## Memory

+- Configured as `sharedMemory`.
+Shared between all AI software I use.
+- Check memory before asking questions, stop after first answer
+- Store important facts for future reference and check for them when answers are needed
+- Checking memory is free and quick, so do it often
+- Access in order:
+  1. `sharedMemory` MCP server (if enabled)
+  2. Any other available memory system

 ### GitHub

 Use the `github` MCP tool to get information about and interact with: